techRunnerBySJ/tr-js-day28/README.md

 # tr-js-day28
-How can you convert a string to an array of characters in JavaScript?
+Question: How can you convert a string to an array of characters in JavaScript?
+Answer: You can use the spread operator ... or the split('') method to convert a string to an array of characters.

+to run use command : node app.js